FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 __Reply__
 ```
+[
     {
-   data:[
-      {
-         id:<transaction id as long>,
+        "id":<transaction id as long>,
-         date:<transaction date as string>,
+         "date":<transaction date as string>,
-         sender:<user id of the sender as long>,
+         "sender":<user id of the sender as long>,
-         recipient:<user id of the recipient as long>,
+         "receiver":<user id of the receiver as long>,
-         amount:<amount of money transfared in cent as long>,
+         "amount":<amount of money transfared in cent as long>,
-         transaction_type:<type of the transaction as string>
+         "transaction_type":"<type of the transaction as string>
       },
       {
-         id:<transaction id as long>,
+         "id":<transaction id as long>,
-         date:<transaction date as string>,
+         "date":<transaction date as string>,
-         sender:<user id of the sender as long>,
+         "sender":<user id of the sender as long>,
-         recipient:<user id of the recipient as long>,
+         "receiver":<user id of the receiver as long>,
-         amount:<amount of money transfared in cent as long>,
+         "amount":<amount of money transfared in cent as long>,
-         transaction_type:<order/purchase>
+         "transaction_type":"<order/purchase>
          products: [
             <product id>,
             <produtc id>,